-These remarks were given by the Hon.
-David Kilgour on May 5, 2010 at a Forum on the Chinese Legal System held in the House of Commons building in Ottawa, Canada.
+These remarks were given by David Kilgour at a Forum on the Chinese Legal System held in the House of Commons building in Ottawa, Canada, on May 5, 2010.

 Views expressed in this article are the opinions of the author(s) and do not necessarily reflect the views of Epoch Times.